I'm in the middle of a big trip. In the next three weeks, I'll visit six countries.

 Many sites including Kayak and Bing Travel use data from past flights to predict the prices of upcoming airfare.
 For flights to places that are undiscovered like Nicaragua, we always notice that the price predictors say to wait.
 It’s not uncommon for flights to go to Managua only half full, and get cheaper as time goes on.

-Keep an eye out, because on any given day flights can jump up if it gets too close.
-I recently couldn’t get on a flight from Miami to Managua, because our attendees bought up all the flights.
+Keep an eye out because, on any given day, flights can jump up if they get too close.
+I recently couldn’t get on a flight from Miami to Managua because our attendees bought up all the flights.
 I had to pay a lot more on another airline and travel alone.

 7) Buy travel insurance ASAP